Best Car Shipping Companies

 Our 7 picks for the best car shipping companies

-1. Best overall: Mercury Auto Transport
+1. Best overall: AmeriFreight Auto Transport

-4. Best customer service: Sherpa Auto Transport
+4. Best for classic and luxury cars: Sherpa Auto Transport

-5. Best for classic and luxury cars: Montway Auto Transport
+5. Best value: Navi Auto Transport

-7. Best for motorcycle shipping: RoadRunner Auto Transport
+6. Best for motorcycle shipping: RoadRunner Auto Transport

+To help you choose the right option for your needs, we compare our picks for the best auto transporters based on costs, features, customer service and reviews.
 Read our full methodology for details on how we selected our top picks.
 Note that our picks may be Authorized Partners that compensate us.
 This doesn’t affect our recommendations or evaluations, but it may impact the order in which companies appear.

 *To compare quotes side by side, we made the same request across all companies — shipping a 2021 Toyota Camry on an open carrier from Los Angeles to Miami.

-Mercury Auto Transport
+AmeriFreight Auto Transport

 Type of company